jordanshatford/clip-queue/docs/COMMANDS.md

 `!cqunblockchannel <channel>`: Unblock clips of a given channel.
 Any further clips of this channel will be added to the queue.

 > NOTE: if the channel was not previously blocked, then this does nothing.

+`!cqblocksubmitter <submitter>`: Block clips submitted by a given user.
+Any clips submitted by this user will be ignored.

+> NOTE: If the submitter is already blocked, then this does nothing.

+`!cqunblocksubmitter <submitter>`: Unblock clips submitted by a given user.
+Any further clips submitted by this user will be added to the queue.

+> NOTE: if the submitter was not previously blocked, then this does nothing.